Islam in Japan: Post–World War II

-The Turks have been the biggest Muslim community in Japan until recently.
 The Japanese invasion of China and South East Asian regions during the Second World War brought the Japanese in contact with Muslims.
 Those who converted to Islam through them returned to Japan and established in 1953 the first Japanese Muslim organisation, the "Japan Muslim Association", which was officially granted recognition as a religious organization by the Japanese government in June 1968.
-The second president of the association was the Umar Mita, who was typical of the old generation, learning Islam in the territories occupied by the Japanese Empire.
-He was working for the Manshu Railway Company, which virtually controlled the Japanese territory in the northeastern province of China at that time.
-Through his contacts with Chinese Muslims, he became a Muslim in Peking.
-When he returned to Japan after the war, he made the Hajj, the first Japanese in the post-war period to do so.
+The second president of the association was Ryoichi Mita also known as Umar Mita, who was typical of the old generation, learning Islam in the territories occupied by the Empire of Japan.
+He was working for the South Manchuria Railway, which virtually controlled the Japanese territory in the northeastern province of China at that time.
+Through his contacts with Chinese Muslims, he formally became a Muslim in 1941 at Beijing and changed his name to Umar Mita.
+Then in 1945 he returned to Japan after the war.
+He made the Hajj in 1958, the first Japanese in the post-war period to do so.
 He also made a Japanese translation of the Qur'an from a Muslim perspective for the first time.
-Aljazeera also made a documentary regarding Islam and Japan called "Road to Hajj – Japan".
+Al Jazeera also made a documentary regarding Islam and Japan called "Road to Hajj – Japan".

 The economic boom in the country in the 1980s saw an influx of immigrants to Japan, including from majority Muslim nations.
 These immigrants and their descendants form the majority of Muslims in the country.
 Today, there are Muslim student associations at some Japanese universities.
 In 2016, Japan accepted 0.3% of refugee applicants, many of whom are Muslims.